i3arnon/i3arnon.github.io/_drafts/task-enumerable-awaiter.md

     - async-await
 ---

-As some of you may know, many of the features in C# light up by "duck typing".
+As some of you may know, many of the features in C# light up through "duck typing".
 Duck typing is where you accept an object that behaves in a certain way (i.e. has certain methods, properties, etc.) instead of a specific type, or as is usually explained: "If it walks like a duck, and talks like a duck, it's a duck".
 <!--more-->

 The `foreach` statement for example, doesn't look for types that implement `IEnumerable`/`IEnumerable<T>` but instead expects a `GetEnumerator` method that returns some enumerator type (can be either a `class` or a `struct`) that has `MoveNext` and `Current`.
 So while the following code clearly breaks in runtime the compiler has no issues with it: